werf/werf/docs/pages_en/resources/comparison.md

 Helm is built into werf and is enhanced with additional features such as advanced tracking, customizing the deployment order not only for hooks but also for regular resources, and more.

-## werf vs ArgoCD
+## werf vs Argo CD

-ArgoCD is only used for deploying, while werf also supports developing, building, testing, distributing, and cleaning up the container registry.
+Argo CD is only used for deploying, while werf also supports developing, building, testing, distributing, and cleaning up the container registry.

-Deployment in werf follows a Helm push model, though integration with ArgoCD to implement GitOps is also available.
+Deployment in werf follows a Helm push model, though integration with Argo CD to implement GitOps is also available.
+Read [this article](https://blog.werf.io/new-werf-mode-combining-werf-argo-cd-into-a-unified-ci-cd-process-d49bce7f3be1) to learn more about the integration and how & why Argo CD might complement werf.

 ## werf vs Skaffold/DevSpace